R9295/code-berlin/README.md

 Tested on Node.js ``v10.13.0``, should be fine with Node.js ``>=v10``

 ## Build
 We first need to build our full node as GitHub places a 100MB limit on a file.
-The "lite" version is ~60MB so I've included the executable.
+The "lite" version, however, is ~60MB so I've included the executable.
 ```
 $ git clone https://github.com/R9295/code-berlin.git